Visual & Media

 Film Forum, Schwartz Center

 Film is a migratory medium that has traveled across the globe ever since the Lumière Brothers first brought the world to the world in their films from 1895.
-More than a century later Shifting Frames: Migration and the Movies in India shows audiences and owners of Indian cinema halls are also migratory.
+More than a century later a documentary film, Shifting Frames: Migration and the Movies in India, shows audiences and owners of Indian cinema halls are also migratory.

 Although Mumbai (formerly known as Bombay) is the capital of Bollywood’s commercial Hindi cinema, migrant workers from Bihar and Uttar Pradesh prefer Bhojpuri films in their mother tongue.
 And they watch them in single-screen picture palaces like the Palace Talkies and Super Plaza there.
 In these once foundering but now thriving cinema halls, these men find a sense of home and belonging in a city now hostile to migrants, especially Muslims.
 Migrants founded many Bombay cinemas, and their families still operate them.